 He says that SF 100 series benefits include a high gloss finish, easy printing, excellent compatibility with white inks and one year removability.
 The films allow full glass coverage without distorting clarity in unprinted areas of film.
 Avery Dennison Etchmark film can be used to create privacy for interior offices and it provides a high-end etched glass appearance at a much cheaper cost.”

-“Transparent colored films, like our ORACAL Series 8300 Transparent, are the fastest-moving trend in this space – these films offer more color options and less minimum order quantities than colored acrylics.
-Etched, dusted and frosted glass films, similar to our ORACAL Series 8800, are also popular films for these applications,” Campbell explains.
+“Transparent colored films, like our ORACAL Series 8300 Transparent, are the fastest-moving trend in this space.
+These films offer more color options and less minimum order quantities than colored acrylics.
+Etched, dusted and frosted glass films, similar to our ORACAL Series 8800, are also popular films for these applications,” Campbell says.

 “When selecting products for vehicle graphics, it’s important to consider a film that can enhance light transmission, provide vibrant image quality and excellent see-through capability,” explains Coleman.
 “To satisfy these conditions, 3M recommends 3M Scotchcal Perforated Window Graphic Film 8170-P50, a long-term, premium perforated window film.
 For short-term partial vehicle graphics, 3M Controltac Print Film 40C-114R offers ease of application due to its air egress and slideability features, and is removable for easy updates.”